 LINWOOD V HORNBY: THE RIVALRY CONTINUES

-This Sunday’s Bartercard NZ CRL Men’s Premiership grand final at Ngā Puna Wai will see another chapter of one of Canterbury Rugby League’s greatest club rivalries of the modern era unfold.
+This Sunday’s CRL Men’s Premiership Grand Final at Ngā Puna Wai will see another chapter of one of Canterbury Rugby League’s greatest club rivalries unfold.

-Linwood Keas and Hornby Panthers go toe-to-toe for the Pat Smith Trophy for the fifth time in six years – and the eighth time in the past 17 seasons.
+Linwood Keas and Hornby Panthers will go toe-to-toe for the Pat Smith Trophy for the seventh time in eight years – and the 10th time in the past 19 seasons.

 The adversaries’ run of four consecutive Grand Finals against one another commenced in 2016, the Keas prevailing 29-10 at Rugby League Park.